EHuq/MazeSolver/README.md

 # MazeSolver

-Python algorithm to solve a maze
+Breadth first python algorithm to solve a maze

 #TO DO